DS@GT ARC

 4. What’s the difference between a team lead and a team member?

-A team lead is the main person responsible for delivering the task, including:
+A Lab Lead is the main person responsible for delivering the task, including:

-A team member is responsible for the following:
+A Lab member is responsible for the following:

 Team leads and members are expected to commit time, have strong programming skills, and be legitimately curious about the lab and task.